aramatsolrac/fancyItalianRestaurant/README.md

 - Access menu options by clicking on "Menu" in the header or the menu category on the slider
 - Scroll to the top, clicking on the arrow back button
 - Filter spicy options by clicking on the toggle button in the menu area
+- Scroll back to the top of the webpage

 ### Technologies